chandraiyengar/court-alert/lib/README.md

 ## Adding New Venues

-To add a new venue, simply add it to the `VENUE_CONFIGS` array:
+To add a new venue, simply add it to the `BETTER_VENUE_CONFIGS` array:

 ```typescript
 {